gobeyondidentity/customer-docs/contributor-guide/contributor-guide.md

 This topic outlines the different ways that you can get involved.
 In addition, it provides some of the resources that are available to help you get started.
 All feedback is welcome.

+## Provide feedback

+If you're not ready to contribute, you can provide us feedback.
+Your feedback is essential in shaping the customer content experience.
+There are several ways to provide feedback:

+- [Submit an enhancement idea][enhancements] to make the docs better
+- [open a GitHub issue][issues] to report an issue with the content (something is incorrect or confusing)

+The Product team will track these ideas and issues to address your feedback.

 ## Before you start

 - You are familiar with Git and GitHub, and [markdown][markdown].
 We use basic markdown, extended markdown, and Docusaurus-specific markdown.